The imperfetto is, together with the passato prossimo, one of the most used past tenses in Italian.

 You need it to talk about actions that happened at the same time in the past.

-You’ll find in this page some guidelines for choosing the imperfect over another past tense.
+You’ll find on this page some guidelines for choosing the imperfetto over other past tenses.

 Da bambina andavo in vacanza al mare (as a child I used to go to the sea)